datakind/sunlight-bff/README.md

 Congress sets the budget and that this is the standard phrasing for budget bills and I sha only _forthefiscalyear_.

-Legilator Events
+Legislator Events
 ------------

-This does two things: 1) create an json object with info about all of the actions taken by or events relating to a given legislator and 2) visualizes those actions and events on an interactive timeline.
+This does two things: 1) creates n json object with info about all of the actions taken by, or events relating to, a given legislator and 2) visualizes those actions and events on an interactive timeline.

 To generate data for, say, John Boehner do